 Tooth Whitening should only be performed by a dentist to ensure safety.
 To maintain the desired results, whitening needs to be repeated from time to time.

 At Broadlands Dental Surgery, we offer a comprehensive teeth whitening treatment that typically involves up to three appointments.
 During your first appointment, your dentist will take impressions of your teeth to create personalized trays made by the dental laboratory.
 These trays are typically ready within two weeks.

-The second appointment would involve a shade being taken of your teeth and your dentist discussing the procedure for you to do at home.
-You will be given 2 tubes of Hydrogen peroxide bleach, your whitening trays and a tube of sensitive toothpaste.
-We usually advise a period of 2 weeks for the whitening reach the desired shade.
+At your second appointment, your dentist will take a shade of your teeth and discuss the procedure for you to do at home.
+You will be provided with two tubes of hydrogen peroxide bleach, your whitening trays, and a tube of sensitive toothpaste.
+We usually recommend a period of two weeks for the whitening to reach the desired shade.

 Finally, a review appointment is typically booked once the treatment at home is complete to discuss the results.

 While tooth whitening is generally safe, there are some risks and precautions to keep in mind.
 Some people may experience sensitivity during the whitening period or for a few days afterward.
 Mild gum irritation can also occur if there is any spillage of the bleach out of the trays.

 We recommend using sensitive toothpaste while whitening to minimize any discomfort.
 Additionally, it's best to avoid smoking and tobacco use, as well as drinking dark-colored liquids such as tea, coffee, coke, and red wine while whitening teeth, as these foods and drinks can stain teeth.